Raf-Chen/Raf-Chen.github.io/_pages/about.md

 # About me

 Hi there!

 I am a 4th-year undergraduate student at the University of Electronic Science and Technology of China (UESTC) and a research intern at Shanghai AI Lab.
 I was previously a research assistant at the National University of Singapore (NUS), supervised by Young Presidential Prof. [Yang You](https://www.comp.nus.edu.sg/~youy/).
 I also work closely with Dr. [Kai Wang](https://kaiwang960112.github.io/), Prof. [Wei Jin](https://www.cs.emory.edu/~wjin30/) and Prof. [Yuxuan Liang](https://yuxuanliang.com/).

-My research primarily focuses on Efficient Learning (Knowledge Distillation and Model Compression) and Data-centric AI (Dataset Distillation and Data Selection).
+# Research Interests

+- *Efficient Learning：* Knowledge Distillation; Model Pruning.
+- *Data-centric AI：* Dataset Distillation; Data Selection.

+I am currently interested in the application of the above topics in LLM.
 Please feel free to drop me an email if you want to discuss relevant research topics or potential collaborations!

 # News
 - *2024.09*: I am invited to serve as a reviewer for ICASSP 2025!